Walodja1987/xns/docs/DEV_NOTES.md

 **Always (Regardless of Time Period):**

-* **Fee collection**: The owner receives 5% of fees from every name registration transaction:
-  * **Public namespaces**: Owner receives 5% of registration fees (namespace creator receives the other 5%)
-  * **Private namespaces**: Owner receives 10% of registration fees (private namespace creators receive 0%)
 * **Fee claiming**: The owner can claim accumulated fees using `claimFees` or `claimFeesToSelf`, just like any other address with pending fees.
-The owner does not have special privileges for claiming fees—they can only claim fees that were credited to the owner address.

-**What the Owner Cannot Do:**

-* **Cannot transfer ownership**: The owner address is immutable and cannot be changed after deployment.
-* **Cannot register namespaces for free after onboarding**: After the first year, the owner must pay standard fees like all other users.
-* **Cannot claim fees that aren't theirs**: The owner can only claim fees that were credited to the owner address, same as any other address.

-This design balances the need for ecosystem bootstrapping with long-term decentralization, as the owner's special privileges are time-limited and focused on onboarding.

 ## Chains

-The contract is intended to be deployed exclusively on Ethereum mainnet (and a testnet environment for development and testing).
-This design choice prevents the possibility of the same address registering different names on multiple chains, ensuring global uniqueness and consistency of name ownership.
+The contract is intended to be deployed exclusively on Ethereum mainnet (with a testnet environment for development and testing).
+This design choice ensures that a single name cannot be associated with different addresses on separate chains, thereby avoiding confusion and preserving the uniqueness and integrity of the registry.

+While it cannot be technically prevented that someone deploys a similar contract on another chain, XNS establishes its canonical status through multiple layers of protection:
+- **First deployment:** The original deployment on Ethereum mainnet establishes the canonical registry, with its immutable history serving as the source of truth for name-address mappings.
+- **Clear documentation:** This documentation and `README.md` explicitly state that XNS is Ethereum-canonical and that deployments on other chains are not recognized as XNS.
+- **BUSL license:** The Business Source License 1.1 (BUSL-1.1) legally restricts production deployments on other chains, ensuring there is a single canonical XNS registry on Ethereum.
+Even after the license transitions to open-source, XNS remains Ethereum-canonical—the identity, meaning, and trust of XNS names derive from the original deployment on Ethereum mainnet and its immutable history.
+Deployments on other chains after the Change Date are not recognized as XNS and do not share any continuity, guarantees, or identity with the canonical registry.

 ## Features